XciD/docs/pages/cloud/vps/starting_with_a_vps/guide.en-gb.md

 Please refer to the guide on [Securing a VPS](../tips-for-securing-a-vps/) if you would like some basic tips.

+### Attaching a domain

+Making your VPS available on the web usually means attaching a domain name to it via DNS.
+If you manage your domain at OVHcloud, you can refer to the guide on [Editing your DNS zone](../../domains/web_hosting_how_to_edit_my_dns_zone/) for instructions.

 ### Securing a domain with an SSL certificate